The door frame parade

 7 questions and answers about door frames

-A door frame is the fixed frame into which a door is inserted.
-It comprises the side posts and the upper crossbar and ensures stability and secure fastening of the door.
+A Door frame is the fixed frame into which a door is inserted.
+It includes the side posts and the upper crossbar and ensures stability and secure fastening of the door.

-Care depends on the material.
-Wooden frames should be wiped regularly with a damp cloth and mild detergent and repainted if necessary.
-Metal and PVC frames are easier to care for and can simply be cleaned with a damp cloth.
-Avoid aggressive cleaning agents that could damage the material.
+Care depends on the Material.
+Wood frames should be wiped regularly with a damp cloth and mild detergent and repainted if necessary.
+Metal and plastic frames are easier to care for and can simply be cleaned with a damp cloth.
+Avoid aggressive cleaning agents that could damage the Material.